matthewharrilal/TowerFlow/README.md

 ![Account Credentials](https://github.com/matthewharrilal/Concurrent-SMS-Messaging/blob/master/Assets/Twillio-Console.png)

-**HIGHLY suggest** once you have obtained these credentials to place them in a **.env** file and stored in a **git ignore**.
+**HIGHLY suggest** once you have obtained these credentials to place them in a **.env** file and stored in a **git ignore** 🤫.

-Once added SMS capabilities to your application on Twillio you should have received a telephone number that will act as the source of all outgoing messages!
+Once added SMS capabilities to your application on Twillio you should have received a telephone number ☎️ that will act as the source of all outgoing messages!
 If you did not receive one navigate to phone numbers [section](https://www.twilio.com/console/phone-numbers/incoming) of the Twillio console.

 ### Installing
-To install Tower Flow execute this command
+To install Tower Flow ⚡️ execute this command
  **_go get https://github.com/matthewharrilal/Concurrent-SMS-Messaging_**

  ##### What does a Message Object structure look like?